augustboland/COP3530/README.md

 3. Open visual.py and run it.
 4. Click the link that appears in the terminal
 5. This will open our NBA Player Statistics Visualizer

+Watch this YouTube video to see how the NBA Player Statistics Visualizer work: